Table of Contents

 guidance and support to help you in your quest to explore and change any aspect of your life.

 What you can do suggests you first review any and all areas that interest you on this website.
-Then contact Dr. Berger by calling (717) 761 5989 or (717) 737 9068, or using his contact
+Then contact Dr. Berger by calling the phone number listed on the contact page, or using his contact

 Fees discusses the fact that the cost of counseling and therapy depends on where and from whom you obtain it, the type of insurance you have, and whether you want to use your insurance